Viva Bianca

 Viva Bianca (born Viva Skubiszewski; 17 November 1983, /skuːbɪʃɛvski/; [skubiʂɛfski]) is an Australian actress best known for her role as Ilithyia on the Starz network series Spartacus: Blood and Sand and Spartacus: Vengeance.

 Bianca graduated from the Western Australian Academy of Performing Arts where she received a best actress award.
 She is the daughter of Cezary Skubiszewski, a Polish Australian composer for film, television and orchestra.
 Bianca cites Cate Blanchett and Heath Ledger as Australian actors who have influenced her.

 Career

 Bianca has appeared in many Australian TV Series such as Eugenie Sandler P.I., Marshall Law, All Saints and The Strip.
 She has also appeared in the Australian films Accidents Happen and Bad Bush.

-Bianca starred as Ilithyia, the daughter of senator Albinius and wife of Glaber, in the Starz originals series Spartacus: Blood and Sand and Spartacus: Vengeance.
+Bianca starred as Ilithyia, the daughter of Roman senator Albinius and wife of legatus Gaius Claudius Glaber, in the Starz originals series Spartacus: Blood and Sand and Spartacus: Vengeance.
 She starred opposite Kirk Barker in A Prince for Christmas (2015).

+In 2023, she joined the cast of Neighbours in the role of Chelsea Murphy.
+She made her first appearance on 16 January 2024.